smart-doc-group/smart-doc-group.github.io/docs/en/guide/integrated/dubbo.md

    "rpcConsumerConfig":"src/main/resources/consumer-example.conf"//Add dubbo consumer integration configuration in the document to facilitate the integration party to quickly integrate
 }
 ```
 Regarding `smart-doc`, if you need more detailed configuration when generating documents, please refer to other official documents.
+[Configuration items](/guide/advanced/config).

 **rpcConsumerConfig:**